Coopers Rock State Forest: Hiking

 Coopers Rock is home to a well-developed system of nearly 50 mi of hiking trails.
 These trails are generally usable for cross-country skiing during the winter.

 One trail, approximately 3 mi long, provides access to the former Mont Chateau State Park at Cheat Lake.

 The Rock City Trail leads through rock city, a long crevasse between towering outcrops.

 Rock Climbing

 Coopers Rock is a popular bouldering area with boulder problems ranging from V0-V11 and numerous areas that can be easily set up for top-roping.
 Bolting is currently prohibited.

 Campgrounds

 The McCollum Camping Area is a 25-site campground at Coopers Rock open April 1- October 31.
-All sites have electric hookups and there is a showerhouse in the campground.
+All sites have electric hookups and there is a shower house in the campground.
 Wi-Fi access is provided for registered campsites.

 The Rhododendron Camping Area is a 25-site campground at Coopers Rock open April 1 - October 31.
 All sites are non-electric and there is a central bathhouse.
 This campground is open only to tent/hammock camping.